Skip to main content

 Games Insurers Play: The ‘Preferred Vendor’ Steering Game

-How insurance companies steer policyholders toward preferred contractors who work for the carrier's interests — and what happens when you exercise your right to choose your own.
+How insurance companies steer policyholders toward preferred contractors who serve the carrier’s interests — and what happens when you exercise your right to choose your own.

 You file a claim.
 The adjuster shows up.
 And before they’ve even finished inspecting your damage, they hand you a business card for a contractor you’ve never heard of.